 Are you celebrating Burns Night with haggis and traditional Scottish food and drink?
 Pull up your kilt socks and get the evening started with these tasty menu ideas.

-If you're having friends over for a few drinks this weekend or looking for a wee snack to serve while watching the game, you can't go wrong with these haggis nachos.
+Looking for something light, tasty and quick to prepare?
+You can't go wrong with these haggis nachos.
 They take only 10 minutes to prepare and will move almost as swiftly from the plate.
 Enjoy!
 Preparation time: less than 10 minutes.
-Serves … Continue reading Macsween haggis nachos
+Serves 2 Ingredients Macsween vegetarian haggis - 454 g Large bag of tortilla chips Tub … Continue reading Macsween Haggis Nachos

 The Scottish diet is often the butt of jokes, it's true.
 So you might be surprised to learn that haggis - and particularly vegetarian haggis - is actually rather good for you.

 Not the deep fried version of course (although haggis pakora is so moreish ).
 We're talking traditional and vegetarian haggis which is usually served with a plate full of seasonal vegetables, and in more recent times, as an essential ingredient in inspired dishes